AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 April's numbers show the central optimization problem.
 The exact worst-case loss is $0.589$, while the IBP training signal is $0.832$.
-The extra loss comes from artificial behaviors admitted by the relaxation.
-During training, the optimizer reacts to those artificial behaviors as well as the real network.
+The extra loss comes from spurious behaviors admitted by the relaxation, which the exact network cannot produce.
+During training, losses from the exact network and from these spurious behaviors both influence the optimizer.
 This pressure can tighten bounds and impose strong regularization on the learned classifier.
 The relationship between IBP bound tightness and this regularization is analyzed in